yssource/rhai/README.md

 smaller build with the [`only_i64`] feature.

 If only 32-bit integers are needed, enabling the [`only_i32`] feature will remove support for all integer types other than `i32`, including `i64`.
-This is useful on some 32-bit systems where using 64-bit integers incurs a performance penalty.
+This is useful on some 32-bit targets where using 64-bit integers incur a performance penalty.

 If no floating-point is needed or supported, use the [`no_float`] feature to remove it.